 - 1. Insert U-disk with firmware update file (.ADS) and configuration file (.CFG) to USB host interface on the front panel of the generator. - 2.
-Press Utility → Page 1/2 → Firmware Update .
+Press Utility \rightarrow Page 1/2 \rightarrow Firmware Update .
 Or press Store/Recall directly. - 3.
 Select the firmware file (.ADS) and choose Recall to update the system software. - 4.
+After the updating is finished, the generator will restart automatically. - 5.
+Press Utility → Page 1/2 → Firmware Update .
+Or press Store/Recall directly. - 6.
+Select the configuration file (.CFG) and choose Recall to update the configuration file. - 7.
 After the updating is finished, the generator will restart automatically.

-- 1) Don't cut off the power during the generator is being updated! - 2) A configuration file (.CFG) may or may not be included with a given firmware update.
+- 1. Don't cut off the power during the generator is being updated! - 2.
+A configuration file (.CFG) may or may not be included with a given firmware update.
 If a CFG file is not included with a firmware update then it will not be required for that update.